lip6/ITSTools-web/index.md

 Acknowledgments
 ---------------

-Yann Thierry-Mieg is the main author of these tools, but many contributors have brought important contributions.
+Yann Thierry-Mieg is the main designer and author of these tools, with important contributions from colleagues and students.
 Maximilien Colange and Alexandre Hamez contributed to the symbolic kernel, as well as Jean-Michel Couvreur and Denis Poitrenaud who wrote the original libDDD.
 Much code was borrowed and adapted (hacked !) from open-source model-checking projects with friendly licenses, such as [LTSmin](http://fmt.cs.utwente.nl/tools/ltsmin/) and [VIS](http://vlsi.colorado.edu/~vis/), to which we are grateful.